zdravkov/kendo-docs/api/dataviz/chart.md

 * series - the data series
 * value - the point value.
 Can be a number or object containing each bound field.
 * runningTotal - the sum of point values since the last "runningTotal" [summary point](#configuration-series.summaryField).
 Available for waterfall series.
+* sum - the sum of all series values.
+Available for waterfall series.

 #### Example - set the chart series label template